apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Golang.md

 ---
 title: Golang
-date: 2022-09-09
+date: 2022-03-23
-publishdate: 2022-09-09
+publishdate: 2022-03-24
 weight: 20
 menu:
   main:
     weight: 20
 ---
 To integrate golang web services with API Toolkit, an SDK called the golang client for API Toolkit is utilized.
-It keeps track of incoming traffic, aggregates the requests, and then delivers them to the apitoolkit servers.We'll concentrate on providing a step-by-step instruction for integrating an API toolkit into our Golang web service in this tutorial.
+It keeps track of incoming traffic, aggregates the requests, and then delivers them to the apitoolkit servers.
+We'll concentrate on providing a step-by-step instruction for integrating an API toolkit into our Golang web service in this tutorial.

 ## Design decisions:
 - The SDK relies on google cloud pubsub over grpc behind the scenes, to ensure that your traffic is communicated to APIToolkit for processing in the most efficient ways.